zira-dev/zira/README.md

 ![zira](images/zira-repo-image.png)

 ## Overview

 This repository contains documentation, examples and code snippets for using zira public APIs in order to create custom zira applications or integrate zira data with BI tools or operational applications

 Possible Usage:

 - Create custom post on zira feed
 - Manage tasks on zira
 - Create custom collector, in order to post your data to zira data-source
 - Orchestrate business workflows that reflects on zira feed
 - Fetch aggregated data from zira channel
 - Fetch real-time, normalized data from zira data-source
 - Export CSV file on specific time range/interval
 - Import CSV file to specific data-source (for history upload or batch)
- - Connect IOT devices in order to manage them on zira app, visualize data and automate processes
+- Connect IOT data-sources in order to manage them on zira app, visualize data and automate processes

 ## Table of Contents

 - [Overview](#overview)
 - [Table of Contents](#table-of-contents)
 - [Getting started](#getting-started)